Key Takeaways:

 Brave, Edge, and Other Chromium Browsers

-Microsoft Edge has had a vertical tab sidebar since 2021.
+has had a vertical tab sidebar since 2021.
 It's actually well-implemented - you can pin it, collapse it, and it replaces the horizontal bar cleanly.
 But Edge on Mac has a smaller user base, and you're still locked into one browser.

-Brave doesn't have native vertical tabs.
+doesn't have native vertical tabs.
 Same extension options as Chrome (Sidebery, etc.) with the same limitations.

-Zen Browser built its identity around vertical tabs and a sidebar-first design.
+built its identity around vertical tabs and a sidebar-first design.
 It's beautiful.
 But as the quote above shows, RAM usage drives some users away.
 And it's another browser to manage.

-Vivaldi has extensive tab management including vertical tabs, stacking, and tiling.
+has extensive tab management including vertical tabs, stacking, and tiling.
 Feature-rich but heavy.
 Mac performance can be inconsistent.

 The Real Problem: What If You Use Multiple Browsers?